-If parents have a need to call camp during their daughter’s camp session, parents should call Alpengirl in Montana at 406-570-6312.
-Alpengirl office staff will be checking voice mail at least one time each day except for multi-day backpacking, horse or raft trip days when we may be with groups in remote wilderness locations all day.
-If you do not hear back from us within a few days, you should assume we are in the backcountry, we will return your call as promptly as possible.
+If parents have a need to call camp during their camper’s camp session, parents should call Alpengirl in Montana at 406-570-6312.
+Alpengirl office staff will be checking voice mail at least one time each day, except for multi-day backpacking, horse or raft trip days when we may be with groups in remote wilderness locations all day.
+If you do not hear back from us within 24 hours, you should assume we are in the backcountry; we will return your call as promptly as possible.
 Returning your call and responding to your needs at home may be delayed due to the nature of our wilderness trips.
 Alpengirl groups have a cell phone and satellite communication device available for emergency use only.
 Alpenguides check in with the Alpengirl office and camp director regularly throughout each session.

 Staff Calling Parents During Camp

-Alpenguides or Camp Director (Alissa Farley) or Alpengirl office staff will be in contact with parents as needed during camp.
-You can be certain that we will call you if there is more than a bit of homesickness, illness, or injury that requires more than a band-aid.
-We air on the side of caution and take your daughters concerns seriously.
+Alpenguides or Camp Directors (Gabby McElwain or Keren Mikva) or Alpengirl office staff will be in contact with parents as needed during camp.
+We will call you if there is concerning homesickness, illness, or injury that requires more than a band-aid.
+We air on the side of caution and take your campers' concerns seriously.
 And, remember, “No News is Good News.”